meronmkifle/free-cv-builder/README.md

 I just wanted to update my CV, but every site I tried made me do all the work, then asked for money to download it.
 A bit frustrating.

-So I built this: a tool that’s actually free, easy to use, and produces a CV that looks good right away — no extra editing needed.
+So I built this: a tool that’s actually free, easy to use, and produces a CV that looks good right away, no extra editing needed.

 Many people I know also keep asking me for templates or help with their resumes, so I figured this could help more people.